Sequential Monte Carlo Bandits: SMC for multi-armed bandits

 \subsection{MAB reward models}

-Algorithm~\ref{alg:sir-mab} is described in terms of a generic likelihood function $p_a(Y|x_t,\theta_{t,a})$, where the likelihood function must be computable up to a proportionality constant.
-We describe below some of the reward functions that are applicable in many MAB use-cases, where the time subscript $_t$ has been suppressed for clarity of presentation, and subscript $0$ indicates assumed prior parameters.
+Algorithm~\ref{alg:sir-mab} is described in terms of a generic reward likelihood function $p_a(Y|x_t,\theta_{t,a})$ that must be computable up to a proportionality constant.
+We now introduce reward functions that are applicable in many MAB use-cases, where the time subscript $_t$ has been suppressed for clarity of presentation, and subscript $_0$ indicates assumed prior parameters.